What is your shooting style?

 What do you include in your weddings package?

 Every wedding photographer's packages are a little bit different.
 Prices can vary widely and what is offered can change drastically between those price points.
 But as you compare prices and packages, be sure you are looking at the little add ons like printed albums, second shooters, or film costs.
 These things can change those prices considerably.
-I try to stick with three tiers of prices.
-Each one unique and can be adapted to your needs.
+I try to keep it simple with one package.
+Your needs are unique and it can be adapted to your needs.

 What is a retainer fee and when is it due?